StefFrustagli/board_gamers_vault/README.md

 ---

-Some models in this project may not currently be utilised at the current stage of the application.
-This is intentional, as the project is a work in progress.
-I have chosen to retain these models to facilitate future development and experimentation, as they may serve as a foundation for upcoming features or enhancements.
+Unused data models have been removed from the project.
+However, some models have been intentionally retained, as I plan to utilize them in future development.
+These models will serve as a foundation for upcoming features and enhancements as the project evolves.

 ### Flowchart
 Draft **flowchart** for apps organisation: